 Digging the carpet is more likely if the dog doesn’t have a toy to release his pent-up excitement.
 Providing a few alternative targets for digging can help reduce this behaviour.

-Anxiety is another potential reason for carpet scratching.
+Anxiety is another potential reason for carpet scratching in dogs.
 By digging at the carpet, the dog can distract from anxious feelings and relieve tension.

 You’ll need to uncover what’s triggering your dog’s anxiety to solve this issue.
 Here are a few examples:

-- Does the digging often happen when there are loud noises, such as storms or fireworks?
+• Does the carpet digging often happen when there are loud noises, such as storms or fireworks?

-You should also watch for other symptoms of anxiety.
-These include pacing, panting, drooling, and destructive behaviours.
+Along with carpet scratching, you should also watch for other symptoms of anxiety.
+These include pacing, panting, drooling, and destructive behaviors.

 It’s important to understand that negative attention is still attention.
 For example, you should never punish your dog for digging at the carpet, as this can actually reinforce the behaviour.
 It also increases anxiety and damages your bond.